VisualFP/docs/SA/concept_questionnaire/concept_questionnaire.typ

   concepts, as we want to see how well they can stand on their own.
 - Some visualizations barely fit into the boxes.
 We regard this as a downside of these concepts, since this indicates that they don't scale well.
-We tried to provide hight resultion images though, so you should be able to zoom in to see the details.
+We tried to provide high resultion images though, so you should be able to zoom in to see the details.

 Thank you very much for your time!